insideout10/wordlift-docs/docs/edit-entity.rst

 When we have something meanigful to say on a specific concept **we shall curate the information and edit the data that has been fetched automatically by WordLift** (*this will create our own version of Wikipedia*).

-In our example for the entity *[World-Wide-Web]* name, description, image, type,url, sameAs and additionalType have been received from DBpedia.

 Linking other entities
 _____________

-After editing the description of *[World-Wide-Web]* I can annotate the entity page just like I would do with a blog posts.
+Entity pages can be annotated just like you would do with a blog posts.

-With the analysis I can *link* an entity with other entities.
+After saving the new description you wrote, WordLift will analyze the text and suggest related entities.
+You can now *link* an entity with other entities.
 WordLift will store these relationships between one entity and other entities in the `graph <key-concepts.html#knowledge-graph>`_ using the Dublin Core property ``dct:related``.
 This information will be used to infer new connections between the contents of the site.
 For more information on *entity linking* `read the faq <faq.html#when-should-i-link-one-entity-to-another>`_.

 ..
 	Entities being *linked* are listed as **Releated Entities** in the editing screen of the entity.